grafana/beyla/docs/sources/configure/export-modes.md

 ---
 title: Beyla export modes
 menuTitle: Export modes
-description: Learn about the different ways you can export metrics with Grafana's eBPF application auto-instrumentation tool.
+description: Learn about the different export modes for Beyla.
 weight: 2
+keywords:
+  - Beyla
+  - eBPF
 ---

 # Beyla export modes

-The eBPF auto-instrumentation tool can export data in two modes:
+Beyla can export data in two modes:

 - **Agent mode** (recommended mode): the auto-instrumentation tool will send the metrics and the traces to the [Grafana Agent](https://github.com/grafana/agent), which will process and send them